rosmod/rosmod/code/multi_component_example_ws/README.md

 Messages:
 ---------
-ComponentName is the only type of message and contains only a string, name.
+ComponentName is the only type of message of the form

+	      string name

 Services:
 ---------